Retired and Still Paying a Mortgage?

-Is having to make regular repayments to the bank taking the fun out of retirement?
 If you’re retired and still paying a mortgage, there’s a fair chance it’s taking a sizable chunk from your retirement income each month.
 You’re certainly not alone – an increasing number of Australians are carrying mortgage debt into retirement.
 But there is a solution.

-You can stay in your home, refinance that home loan, and free up your retirement funding to enjoy a more comfortable retirement lifestyle.
-Using your Household Capital™, the wealth built up in your home, you can replace your home loan with a Household Loan, and enjoy the flexibility that gives you.
+You can refinance that home loan, and free up your retirement funding to enjoy a more comfortable retirement.
+Using your Household Capital™, the wealth built up in your home, you can replace your home loan with a Household Loan, that does not require regular repayments.

 Frequently Asked Questions